This page is to help you decide about COVID-19 vaccination for your child age 6 months or older.

 2 European studies have estimated the risk of myocarditis, after the second dose of the vaccine:

-The risk of these side effects appears to be lower after the first booster.
+The risk of these rare side effects seems to be lower after the first booster.

 Symptoms of myocarditis and pericarditis